Bob Warman - Presenter

 So far my career has taken me from Washington to Kabul and from Jamaica to Johannesburg.

-Balvinder Sidhu - Good Morning Britain Presenter
+Balvinder Sidhu - Good Morning Britain Presenter and reporter

 I was raised in Smethwick in the West Midlands into a family of five girls before moving to Nottingham to study a degree in Psychology.